jsms90/fb-messenger/README.md

 Notes:
 - To fetch photos use [http://localhost:8888/photos](http://localhost:8888/photos).
 Don't forget to run the api by:
 `
-$cd api && npm install && npm start
+cd api && npm install && npm start
 `
 - To fetch a single photo use [http://localhost:8888/photo/PHOTO_ID](http://localhost:8888/photo/PHOTO_ID)
 - User react-router v4 for the routing ```yarn add react-router-dom```